forcepusher/smol-caveman/README.md

 "Pool = reuse DB conn.
 Skip handshake → fast under load."
 ```

+This is a short portable version of the caveman.
-See original longer copypasta at https://github.com/juliusbrussee/caveman
+See original copypasta at https://github.com/juliusbrussee/caveman